Eventfully/mqsieventcollector/README.md

 bundled gradle wrapper instead (gradlew on Linux or gradlew.bat on Windows).
 It will download an embedded gradle jar-file and run so you don't need to install anything.

+## IIB10
+When using IIB10, an environment varible with the name IIB10_INSTALL_PATH must be set to the installtion path of IIB10.
+For example: C:\Program Files\IBM\IIB\10.0.0.X\.
+This will copy the new IntegrationApi.jar to the installation.

 ### Build
 Use `gradlew installApp` or `gradlew distZip` to build. installApp does a local install under build/install directory